department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/facility-data-change-request.md

   - [ ] If no, HD notifies Michelle Middaugh to bulk publish.
   - [ ] HD notifies editor and any other stakeholders.
   </details>

+    CMS Team
+Please leave only the team that will do this work selected.
+If you're not sure, it's fine to leave both selected.

+ - [X] Platform CMS Team
+ - [X] Sitewide CMS Team